 AS A SURPRISE IN A FORMAL GARDEN

-We love the look of billowing hydrangeas in cottage gardens where the large blooms amplify the effect of all the other flowers in beds and borders.
-But, hydrangeas, particularly the smooth (Hydrangea arborescens) and mophead (Hydrangea macrophylla) varieties, are a lovely and not jarring counterpoint to the neat, geometric lines of formal garden beds.
+We love the look of billowing hydrangeas in cottage gardens.
+The large blooms amplify the effect of all the other flowers in beds and borders.
+But, hydrangeas, particularly the smooth (Hydrangea arborescens) and mophead (Hydrangea macrophylla) varieties are lovely.
+They're also not jarring as a counterpoint to the neat, geometric lines of formal garden beds.
 Plant any of these three in a mass with sheared boxwoods where you might otherwise plant roses.

 DRESSING UP A DIFFICULT SLOPE

-If you have a slope that’s a challenge to mow or that’s prone to erosion, or where you just don’t want to fuss with regular maintenance, panicle hydrangeas (H. paniculata) and those with serrated leaves (Hydrangea serrata) which are typically more stem hardy, can be an excellent solution.
+If you have a challenging slope to mow or that's prone to erosion, try panicle hydrangeas (H. paniculata).
+These are also great for where you just don't want to fuss with regular maintenance.
+Also, try those with serrated leaves (Hydrangea serrata) which are typically more stem hardy, these can be an excellent solution.
 Unless you want to control their size, these type seldom need pruning.
-As long as the area gets regular watering either by rain or an irrigation system, you can easily grow these flowering shrubs.
+If the area gets regular watering either by rain or an irrigation system, you can easily grow these flowering shrubs.

 A new, irresistible variety with lime-green flower clusters on a compact form.
 Long-lasting blooms on very sturdy stems age to nearly pure white.
 Up to 5′ tall and wide.

 Growing hydrangeas in containers has become much easier over the past decade as breeders have responded by producing shrubs.
 These are more compact in size but with the same huge, bodacious blooms of large plants.
 Potted-up hydrangeas do need a bit of extra care.
 Due to their large blooms, they require more water so check moisture levels daily and irrigate as needed.
 We especially love these three which have large, showy, colorful blooms.